Online Moisture monitoring & drying solutions for oil insulated transformers

 External enclosure

 The optional enclosure for the TRANSEC unit will protect the HMI and the hardware from rain, dust, heat from direct sunlight and UV.
-The enclosure is either made of aluminium or stainless steel.
+The enclosure is made of stainless steel.

 Leak detection tray